mngaonkar/ghost-blog-cloud-native/ghost-blog-kubernetes-infra/README.md

 ```
 kubectl get nodes
 ```
 Copy kubernetes config from virtual machine to local machine.
-Set environment variable KUBE_CONFIG to point to config file.
+Set environment variable KUBECONFIG to point to config file.
 Now you can run kubectl command from local machine to manage kubernetes cluster.